 - According to the Centers for Disease Control and Prevention (CDC), 1 in 13 people have asthma.1

-- About 25 million Americans have asthma.
-This is 7.6 percent of adults and 8.4 percent of children.
+- More than 26 million Americans have asthma.
+This is 8.3 percent of adults and 8.3 percent of children.
 Asthma has been increasing since the early 1980s in all age, sex and racial groups.2

 - Asthma is more common in adult women than adult men.1